 TunnelBear background and jurisdiction

-The VPN, however, is based in Canada, where it legally operates.
+The VPN itself, however, is technically based in Canada, where it legally operates.
 Canada is also a member of the Five Eyes alliance and has a dubious record of respecting user privacy.
-This is one reason to avoid Canada VPN services.
+(This is one reason to avoid Canada VPN services.)

 Company background and jurisdiction winner: ExpressVPN